phillipSloan/ComputationalLogic/Readme.md

 user: "tell me everything".
 prolexa: donald is happy. donald is not happy
 ```
 Prolexa cannot recognise the confliction between donald being happy and unhappy ("not happy") at the same time.
-To enable this we need to apply a function which removes conflicting rules to prolexa_engine.pl :
+To enable this we need to apply a function which removes conflicting rules.
+The following is added to prolexa_engine.pl :
 ```
 remove_conflicting_rules([Head:-Body]):-
 	(conflicting_not_rules(Head:-Body)